 Many major agricultural commodities such as beef, soy, sugar and palm oil drive deforestation in tropical countries.
 There is a growing awareness that in order to reduce the pressure on forests from these commodities it is necessary to address both consumption and production.
 Many of the activities and lessons from the EU FLEGT Action Plan are relevant to the broader REDD+ and zero-deforestation commodity contexts.

 Voluntary approaches were instrumental in creating markets for legal timber in Europe, and several other countries and regions followed this lead.
 Voluntary approaches include:

-- Private sector responsible sourcing programmes
+- Private sector policies on responsible timber sourcing

-REDD+ processes directly interact with several land-use sectors in commodity producing countries and can provide an opportunity to decouple agro-commodity production from deforestation in those countries.
+REDD+ processes directly interact with several land-use sectors in commodity producing countries, and provide opportunities to support the creation of an enabling environment stakeholders need to decouple agro-commodity production from deforestation in those countries.